Pension planning 2026

 From submission of withdrawal request to fund release: typically 4–8 weeks.
 Required documents: cantonal deregistration certificate (Abmeldebestätigung), proof of new foreign residence, signed withdrawal form, and (for some providers) an authentication of identity.
 The withholding tax is deducted at source by the provider; the net amount transfers to the destination bank account.

-How much does a withdrawal review with Hans cost?
+How much does a withdrawal review with Nicole cost?

 Our 45-minute first review is free.
 We're paid by commission from insurers when an insurance 3a contract is issued — for a withdrawal review, no commission is involved (we're advising on existing balances, not new contracts).
 The reader pays nothing for the consultation itself.